Neomycin, Polymyxin, and Bacitracin Topical

 Before using neomycin, polymyxin, and bacitracin combination,

-- tell your doctor and pharmacist if you are allergic to neomycin (Myciguent, others); polymyxin; bacitracin (Baciguent, others); aminoglycoside antibiotics such as amikacin (Amikin), gentamicin (Garamycin), kanamycin (Kantrex), paromomycin (Humatin), and tobramycin (Nebcin, Tobi); zinc; or any other medications.
+- tell your doctor and pharmacist if you are allergic to neomycin (Myciguent, others); polymyxin; bacitracin (Baciguent, others); aminoglycoside antibiotics such as amikacin (Amikin), gentamicin (Garamycin), kanamycin (Kantrex), paromomycin (Humatin), and tobramycin (Nebcin, Tobi); zinc; any other medications; or any of the ingredients in neomycin, polymyxin, and bacitracin combination.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
 Be sure to mention aminoglycoside antibiotics such as amikacin (Amikin), gentamicin (Garamycin), kanamycin (Kantrex), paromomycin (Humatin), and tobramycin (Nebcin, Tobi).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.